Christian Life Academy: History

 Christian Life Fellowship opened its doors in 1976, and the Academy began in 1981 with grades 7 through 10.
 The following year grades Kindergarten through 12 were available.
 Christian Life Academy was a comprehensive school offering a college-preparatory education in a Christian atmosphere.
 Christian Life Academy provided for grades PS-12, including a nursery and daycare.
 In July 2016, The Church International took ownership of Christian Life Fellowship and Christian Life Academy.

 The campus was located on 55 wooded acres in south Baton Rouge off of Perkins Road.
 The campus had space devoted to administrative offices, classrooms, libraries, cafeterias, a gymnasium, three athletic fields, field houses, and nursery and daycare facilities.
 Specialized facilities included art rooms, a choir room, a band room, a theatrical stage, a computer lab, labs for biology, chemistry, and physics, an elementary science lab, locker rooms and weight training rooms.

 Mission

-The mission of Christian Life Academy is to present Jesus Christ as the focus of all truth through excellent academics, wholesome extra-curricular activities and as a foundation for all relationships.
+The stated mission of Christian Life Academy is to present Jesus Christ as the focus of all truth through excellent academics, wholesome extra-curricular activities and as a foundation for all relationships.